 To avoid the feast and famine cycle, consider creating an additional or a passive income source for your business.
-This can be Lightroom presets, photo prints, a course on photography, and more.
+This can be Lightroom presets, photo prints, a course on photography, and so on.

 Finally, keep learning and honing your skills.
-The world of photography keeps evolving and new trends constantly emerge.
+The world of photography keeps evolving, and new trends constantly emerge.

 Freelance photography is a creative and dynamic way to monetize your photography skills and do what you love.
-If you follow the tips in this article, you’ll be well on your way towards creating a thriving freelance photography business.
+If you follow the tips in this article, you’ll be well on your way to creating a thriving freelance photography business.